wfragoso02/NextUp/README.md

 ```

 ### AWS
-Videos and photos are stored remotely using AWS's S3 buckets through Active Record Associations, taking the weight off my app and placing the dependency on the cloud.
+Videos and photos are stored remotely using AWS' S3 buckets through ActiveRecord Associations, taking the weight off my app and placing the dependency on the cloud.
-Because of AWS the speed of my app is alot faster.
+Because of AWS the runtime of my app increased significantly.

 # Credit
 This app is inspired by the popular streaming site [Netflix](https://netflix.com).